neo4j-examples/langchain-starter-kit/README.md

 _NOTE_ the `NEO4J_URI` value can use either the neo4j or [bolt](https://neo4j.com/docs/bolt/current/bolt/) uri scheme.
 For more details on which to use, see this [example](https://neo4j.com/docs/driver-manual/4.0/client-applications/#driver-configuration-examples)

 A FastAPI server should now be running on your local port 8000/api/chat.

+## Sample Questions
+- How many forms are there?
+- What is the most common form type?
+- What is the most common issuer?

 ## Custom Database Setup